meshanmhd/esams-beta/NETLIFY_TROUBLESHOOTING.md

 **Solutions**:
 - Use `npm ci` instead of `npm install` for more reliable builds
 - Ensure all dependencies are properly listed in package.json
-- Check Node.js version compatibility (use Node 18.12.1)
+- Check Node.js version compatibility (use Node 18.19.0 or higher)
 - Verify TypeScript is installed as dev dependency
 - Check for any missing environment variables